melke/features2html/README.md

 ##Feedback and Contribution

 All feedback and contribution is very appreciated.
 Please send pull requests or just send an email to [mats@melke.nu](mailto:mats@melke.nu).
 Maybe you can send a pull request with the Cucumber keywords for your language?
-See example for english [locales/en/translation.json](locales/en/translation.json)
+See example for english in [locales/en/translation.json](locales/en/translation.json)

 ---